adolfintel/TDF/README.md

 * `1` (default): show details like "Starting wine", "Registering DLLs", etc.
 * `0`: show a generic message like "Launching..." or "Creating a new wineprefix, this will take a while..."

-__`TDF_ZENITY_PREFER_SYSTEM`__
-Zenity is the tool that displays the TDF windows with the progress bar and the various messages.
-TDF comes with its own version of Zenity but it can use the one in the system (if installed), which looks better.

-Possible values:
-* `1` (default): use Zenity provided by the system, keep the builtin one as a fallback
-* `0`: always use the builtin Zenity

 __`TDF_MULTIPLE_INSTANCES`__
 What to do if the user tries to launch `run.sh` while it's already running.